Kubrick’s dystopian masterpiece frustrates, angers, provokes, and ultimately floors you in ways unlike that of other great films.

 Nominated for four Oscars including Best Picture and Director, A Clockwork Orange is most certainly a landmark in the history of cinema.
 After 40 years, it has not lost its impact and doesn’t look its age.

-Starring Malcolm McDowell as lead character Alex, A Clockwork Orange is a sharp and satirical commentary on politics and society, imbued with Kubrick’s trademark dark humor and cold vision of a future world where anarchy prevails in factions and the threat of totalitarianism strong.
+Starring Malcolm McDowell as the lead character Alex, A Clockwork Orange is a sharp and satirical commentary on politics and society, imbued with Kubrick’s trademark dark humour and cold vision of a future world where anarchy prevails in factions and the threat of totalitarianism strong.

 “It’s funny how the colors of the real world only seem really real when you viddy them on the screen.”